dbt-labs/corp/docs/benefits.md

 - Anti-bribery
 - Confidentiality and misappropriation

-If you have any questions about the service, please contact Meg Colón, Helena Gorman, or Vanessa Yeh.

 ### More about Ethicspoint

 - **Who has access to see the information submitted?**
-    - Only Ethicspoint System Administrators (Meg Colón and Helena Gorman) and the System Advocates (Vanessa Yeh and Gabriel Bolatiwa) have access to the reports.
+    - Only Ethicspoint System Administrators and the System Advocates have access to the reports.
-    - If one system admin is listed in the report, then the other one would have access.
-If both are listed in the report, then Vanessa or Gabriel, the system advocates, would have access to the report.
+    - If one System Admin is listed in the report, then the other one would have access.
+If both are listed in the report, then the System Advocates would have access to the report.
 - **SLA for actions taken / investigation / follow up**
     - A team member will initiate the report, choose the type of report and fill out the report details.
         - Please note that the reporter will be required to create a password for the report and at the end of the process, the team member will be given a report key that they should store somewhere.
 Both the password and the key will allow the team member to follow up on their report.